The reparative relationship...

 So I blog.

-Certainly I didn't consider his response reparative or healing for me.
+Certainly it wasn't important for me.
+I didn't experience his response of objectification as reparative or healing.

 If that was his notion.